Login

 How To Install An Infrared Touch Screen Interface (Overlay)?

-6. Clean the surface of the monitor
+6. Clean the surface of the monitor.

-8. return the bottom bracket to its original position
+8. Return the bottom bracket to its original position.

-9. secure the bracket with new screws
+9. Secure the bracket with new screws.

 Benefits Of Infrared Touch Screen Technology

-Difference Between Capacitive And Infrared Touch Screen
+Difference Between Capacitive and Infrared Touch Screens

 Workings